mahshidnabati/online-shop/README.md

-Online shop is a react app project that it can fetch products from API and adding them to the cart. <br>
-I used local storage for selecting products on the cart.
+MoonlitWitch Shop is an online shop sample which is created by react.
+Its features are fetching data from API, Adding products to the cart using local storage technology.

 <a href="https://mahshidnabati.github.io/online-shop/">Preview</a>